 Stockholm’s iconic architecture, part 5: Educational and public spaces

 Stockholm is filled with spaces that inspire learning, creativity, and community, showcasing its commitment to education and public service.
-In this article, we’ll take a closer look at some of the city’s most remarkable educational and public spaces.
+We’ll explore some of Stockholm’s most remarkable examples of educational and public architecture.

 This is the fifth of eight articles about Stockholm’s architecture.
 Go to this page for a list of all articles in this series.